Skip to content

 3. Baked Salmon with Sweet Potato and Asparagus

 This dish brings together omega-3 rich salmon, antioxidant-packed sweet potatoes, and fiber-filled asparagus, making it a perfect dinner choice for health-conscious eaters.
 The salmon is baked with a simple seasoning of lemon, garlic, and olive oil, highlighting its natural flavors.
-The sweet potatoes are roasted until crispy on the outside, tender on the inside, providing a satisfying source of complex carbohydrates.
-Asparagus is roasted alongside, adding a mild earthy flavor that complements the salmon perfectly.
-This meal is not only delicious but provides a balanced amount of protein, healthy fats, and carbs.
-It’s a nutrient-dense option that’s easy to prepare and clean up afterward.

 Nutritional Information (per serving)